pydio/pydio-doc-admin-guide/2_running_cells_in_production/3_run_behind_a_proxy.md

 If you are behind a proxy or inside a private network, you may have to check your proxy settings:

-- **[SSL Enabled]**  Cert/Key couple, Let's Encrypt, Self-signed config (see note below)
+- **[TLS Enabled]**  Cert/Key couple, Let's Encrypt, Self-signed config (see note below)

   Cells will serve HTTP/1.1 and HTTP/2 on the same port, the one you define for external url (e.g; 443, or 8080 or anything you choose).
 You don't have to open any other port in your firewall.

-  - **[No Proxy]** Your Cells is directly facing the outside world with a proper SSL configuration, everything should be working out of the box
+  - **[No Proxy]** Your Cells is directly facing the outside world with a proper TLS configuration, everything should be working out of the box
   - **[Proxy]** Just make sure your proxy is HTTP/2 enabled.
 If Cells using self-signed configuration (see note below), you can either install the generated rootCA.pem on the proxy machine, or configure the proxy to SkipVerify (for example *insecure_skip_verify* on Caddy).

-- **[No SSL]** Cells will serve HTTP/1.1 and HTTP/2 on two different ports.
+- **[No TLS]** Cells will serve HTTP/1.1 and HTTP/2 on two different ports.
 By default, gRPC will pick a randomly available port and advertise it in the /a/config/discovery API.
 The CellsSync client will automagically query this API to connect.

   - **[No firewall, No Proxy]** If you are on a local machine with all ports open, this should work out of the box.
   - **[Firewall and/or Proxy]** You will have to make proper configuration to open and forward the HTTP/2 on this port.
 To avoid using a random port at each restart, you can fix this port by using the **PYDIO_GRPC_EXTERNAL** environnement variable at startup.
 Your proxy will probably not be able to serve HTTPS but HTTP only.